shawntabrizi/shawntabrizi.github.io/_posts/2018-01-10-set-azure-service-health-alerts-programmatically-using-powershell.md

 DeploymentDebugLogLevel :
 ```

-<p>And that is it!
-You can now stay fully informed when Azure service issues affect you.</p>
+And that is it!
+You can now stay fully informed when Azure service issues affect you.